CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 The example app offers a quick way for developers to explore the capabilities and features of App Components.
 By following the steps below, you'll gain an understanding of how to install App Component apps to your developer sandbox, as well as how an example app communicates with endpoints exposed on a pre-built local server.

-Note that for the App Components apps [that you create](/docs/configurations), you'll be able to configure your own images, descriptions, URLs, and other content.
+Note that for the app components apps [that you create](/docs/configurations), you'll be able to configure your own images, descriptions, URLs, and other content.
 Many of the values for these fields are marked by **{curly braces}** in the example app.

-Before you begin, be sure you already have a [developer sandbox]((/docs/developer-sandbox)), as this will give you access the "External Example App" in the app gallery.
+Before you begin, be sure you already have a [developer sandbox](/docs/developer-sandbox), as this will give you access the "External Example App" in the app gallery.
 To start using the example app:

 1. Clone [this repository](https://github.com/Asana/app-components-example-app) containing an example Express server.
 2. Follow the instructions in the [README](https://github.com/Asana/app-components-example-app/blob/main/README.md) to run the server.
 This server needs to remain on as you use the example app.